 You’ve been struggling with drugs or alcohol for some time now.
 You’re exhausted.
 Your health may be suffering.
 You’ve hurt your family and friends by using drugs or alcohol.
-As the saying goes, you’re sick and tired of being sick and tired.
 You know you need to make a change, but you aren’t sure where to find help.

 Detoxing from a drug can be difficult.
 Maybe you tried quitting on your own but found the withdrawal symptoms too overwhelming.
 You tried to remain strong, but the drug got the better of you.

 A drug detox line can be a valuable resource in finally getting clean.
 By making a simple call, you have access to information and resources to help you achieve your goal of sobriety.

 Detox (or detoxification) refers to the process by which a person addicted to alcohol or drugs (including prescription drugs) is withdrawn from the substance(s) of abuse.

 Detoxification is a natural process in the healthy human body.
 The liver performs detox every day to eliminate toxins and waste from the body.
 In the context of addiction, detox is the process of allowing the body to remove illicit drugs and alcohol.

 People who have been using an addictive substance for a long time can experience a variety of physical and psychological symptoms (these are called withdrawal symptoms) if they stop or reduce drug or alcohol use abruptly.
 Withdrawal can be unpleasant, even life-threatening or fatal.
 One of the reasons addicts continue using drugs is because of the development of distressing withdrawal symptoms.
 The goal of detox is to enable people to withdraw from drugs and alcohol comfortably and safely.
 To this end, healthcare providers use several medications to manage symptoms during detox.
 They also have various other techniques at their disposal to keep drug and alcohol users comfortable during detox while the illicit substances leave their bodies.